Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Framework

 \subsection{Outline of \ourframework}

-Let $u$ be a natural language utterance and $c$ a database schema.\footnote{ The schema $c$ specifies the table and column names, along with constraints that the database must satisfy, such as value type, uniqueness, and foreign key constraints.} We want to synthesize a SQL program $s$ that captures the meaning of $u$ and works properly for \emph{any} database with schema $c$.\looseness=-1
+Let $u$ be a given utterance and $c$ a known database schema, which specifies the table names, column names, and the constraints on value types, uniqueness, and foreign keys.
+We want to synthesize a SQL program $s$ that captures the meaning of $u$ and works properly for \emph{any} database with schema $c$.\looseness=-1

-We first feed $c$ and $u$ to a seed semantic parser (e.g. Codex) to generate a prior distribution $p$ over SQL programs $s$.
-We then synthesize an input database $i$ and ask the annotators to choose the correct output $o$ given $u$ and $i$.
-Conditioning on these annotations raises the posterior probabilities of the candidates $s$ such that $s(i) = o$.
+\cref{fig:fig1} illustrates our pipeline.
+We first feed $c$ and $u$ to a seed semantic parser (e.g. Codex with a prompt) to generate a prior distribution $p$ over a list of SQL programs $s$.
+We then 1) synthesize an input database $i$, 2) execute the list of programs on $i$ to obtain a list of program outputs $o$, and 3) display $u$, $i$, and the outputs to an annotator $a$.
+The annotator generates a response $r$ indicating which output they think is correct.
+We will then raise the posterior probabilities of the candidates $s$ such that $s(i) = r$, i.e. $s$ returns $r$ when executing on $i$.
+Since we ask the annotator to select the correct output of a program given an input, we call our questions ``\textit{$o$-selection questions}.''

-Since we ask the annotators to select the correct output of a program given an input, we call our questions ``\textit{$o$-selection questions}.''\footnote{In principle, active PBE could also accommodate other kinds of questions whose responses are correlated with $s$.} We generate an $o$-selection question by 1) synthesizing a database $i$ consistent with the schema $c$, 2) finding the possible outputs by executing the candidates from $p$ on the database $i$, and 3) displaying $u$, $i$, and the most probable outputs (up to $M=6$ distinct outputs, in random order).
-The annotator generates a response $r$ that selects the output he/she thinks is the correct output of $u$ on $i$ (or $r=$``none of them is correct'').